husarion/rosbot-xl-telepresence/README.md

 # rosbot-xl-telepresence

-Transmitting a real-time video feed from the ROSbot XL to the RViz interface on a distant computer, while operating the robot using a Logitech F710 gamepad (or a teleop twist keyboard) linked to that computer.
+Manual control & transmitting a real-time video feed from the ROSbot XL to online web user interface powered by Foxglove.
 This setup functions across the Internet using Husarnet VPN.

 > [!NOTE]
 > There are two setups on two separate branches available